evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ## Allocation
 - Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
 Each occurrence produces **2,016 Natcats**.
-- When a Bitcoin block meets this condition, its **block hash** is used to select an existing Natcat from a pool of all existing Natcats via lottery.
+- As of the update, when a Bitcoin block meets this condition, its **block hash** is used to select an existing Natcat from a pool of all existing Natcats via lottery.
 - The selected Natcat becomes the **authorized parent**, and only its holder can inscribe the new asset.
 Unauthorized inscription attempts are **rejected from indexing and will not render**.
-- Every Natcat has an **equal chance** to win, with odds increasing **proportionally** to the number of Natcats a holder owns.
 - Each newly inscribed Natcat is **immediately added to the pool** and becomes eligible to win future blocks.

 ---